sandeepsukhani/find-max-number/README.md

 ```
 $ make ARGS="--serverUrl localhost:50055" run-client
 ```
+Client will start asking for numbers to send to the server.
+Press enter after each number.
+When you are done entering numbers, you can press ENTER without any input during the prompt.

 ####  How to run tests
 You can run test cases using following command: